roylisto/carbon-emission/README.md

 **Carbon Emission Calculation**

 Welcome to Carbon Emission Calculation!
-This README will guide you through setting up the project either via Docker for a quick start or manually by installing dependencies.
+This README will guide you through setting up the project.

 ### Prerequisites